Research Collaborator

 Horseback riding skills were evaluated with the HORSE task analysis at both the beginning and end of the trail ride.
 Similar to the other findings, significantly fewer riding skills were completed correctly by customers leaving on the trail ride who only received the standard verbal instruction (m = 83.76, sd = 12.01) than customers who also watched the revised instructional video (m = 97.22, sd = 5.14).
 The overall horseback riding skills of customers who watched the first version of the training video (V) in addition to the standard instruction was not significantly different from either of the other two instructional conditions.
 Similar findings were also found in the customer's steering skills.
 No significant differences were found in customer riding skills as they returned from their 40-minute trail ride or in the frequency of prompts given to customers by wranglers.

-The results suggest that, for at least one horseback riding stable, a custom-designed video can serve as a quick and valuable teaching tool for beginner riders when used in combination with standard instruction.
+The results suggest that, at least for this horseback riding stable, a custom-designed instructional video can serve as a quick, effective, and scalable tool to teach essential riding behaviors to beginners, especially when paired with standard instruction.

-This study did not evaluate the effects of video instruction alone because of potential safety concerns.
-Now that A follow-up study is needed to investigate whether that practice suffices to teach the skills targeted by the Horse Operation and Rider Safety Expectations (HORSE) Task Analysis.
+This study did not evaluate the effects of video instruction alone because of potential safety concerns about removing in-person instruction.
+A future follow-up study could explore whether the video (on its own) can effectively teach the full set of safety skills outlined in the Horse Operation and Rider Safety Expectations (HORSE) Task Analysis.